pinakirm/pinakirm.github.io/_pages/about.md

 ---

 Hi, I am Pinaki!
-I am a third-year Ph.D. student in Computer Science at Purdue University, advised by [Dr. Rajiv Khanna](https://rjvak7.github.io/).
+I am a Ph.D. student in Computer Science at Purdue University, advised by [Dr. Rajiv Khanna](https://rjvak7.github.io/).

 My research focuses on bridging Statistical foundations of Machine Learning with practical challenges.
 I study Data-centric AI, particularly ML-enabled Data Annotation, Data Quality Estimation, and Efficient Data Usage.
 I am also interested in Probabilistic Inference under MCMC Sampling.
 Lately, I’ve been exploring how these rigorous, theory-driven principles can be applied to LLMs to better understand and improve their behavior.